alyssabartuch/yarn-shop-app/readme.md

-Frontend single page application built in React
+Frontend single page application built in React.
 The core purpose of this application is for the purposes of displaying my competence in basic React concepts and component based frontend code.

 - From a user perspective this app allows a user to create and populate a yarn shop with items, and add items to a cart.
 - Users start at a store picker page which generates random store names based on randomized combinations of adjectives and nouns.